jeroenvanmaanen/archetype-go-axon/README.md

 ## Introduction

-My aim is to create a project that can be used as a template for future projects with the following characteristics:
+This aims to BE a project that can be used as a template for future projects with the following characteristics:
 * Command / Query Responsibility Segregation (CQRS)
 * Event Sourcing